 Aug 25, 2021

-Posted by Becky Zhao, Business Manager China, Heavy Duty Engine Oils, Matthew Bentley, Product Manager, Commercial Engine Oil, Alex Brewster, Product Manager, Commercial Engine Lubricants, Greg Matheson, Product Manager, Commercial Engine Lubricants, Nigel Britton, Technical Manager, Commercial Engine Lubricants, Lee Hua Chua, Product Manager, Engine Lubricants
+Posted by Becky Zhao, Business Manager China, Heavy Duty Engine Oils, Matthew Bentley, Product Manager, Marine Engine Oil, Alex Brewster, Product Manager, Commercial Engine Lubricants, Greg Matheson, Product Manager, Commercial Engine Lubricants, Nigel Britton, Technical Manager, Commercial Engine Lubricants, Lee Hua Chua, Product Manager, Engine Lubricants

 Originally anticipated for an early 2021 release, the upcoming revisions to the European Automobile Manufacturers' Association's (ACEA) Heavy-Duty Oil Sequences are now likely to be released towards the end of 2021.
 In this video, we discuss the proposed changes.